helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![monitors]

-The mini map can be toggled with `B` hotkey; in the small mode, it is stretched to fit all project:
+The mini map mode can be toggled with `B` hotkey, or by clicking at any area except the screen range rectangle.

+In the small mode, it is stretched to fit all project:

 ![toggle-minimap]